Blog

 As companies spent $37 billion on generative AI in 2025 (a 3.2x increase from 2024), a pattern has emerged that should concern every business leader: the tools getting the most attention are built for developers, not the knowledge workers who make up the majority of your workforce.

 Claude Cowork represents a breakthrough in AI agent capabilities.
 Anthropic deserves credit for proving that AI agents can handle complex, multi-step workflows autonomously.
-But as enterprise teams deploy these tools beyond engineering departments, they're discovering a critical mismatch between what developer-focused AI can do and what knowledge work actually requires.

 Understanding the Developer vs. Knowledge Worker Divide